RolandChristensen/developer-journal/_drafts/git.md

 ## Push local branch to a remote repository
 If you have previously issued the "git remote add origin" command then you simply need to push.

-`git push -u origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).
+`git push origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).

 If this is your very first push to the remote repo follow these instructions:

 1. Navigate to the GitHub repo you want to push changes to, such as: h__ps://github.com/{your-github-username}/{repo-name}
 1. Copy the URL to the repo
 1. `git remote add origin {The URL you copied}`: lets Git know where to direct any "push", "pull", or "fetch".
 1. `git push -u origin {branch-name}`: pushes your local branch (branch-name) to the remote repository (origin).
-Example: `git push -u origin main` (As a rule, when working with others, you should not push directly to the "main" branch, but instead use environments and feature branches to work from.)
+Example: `git push -u origin main` (As a rule, when working with others, you will not push directly to the "main" branch, but instead use feature branches to work from.)
+The "-u" flag sets origin as the upstream remote for your branch.
+This will save you time in the future, because you will simply need to use `git push` or `git pull` when on this branch and will not need to type the "origin {branch-name" part.
+This makes sense if you are going to be using this branch a lot.
+If you are using short lived feature branches, this will not save any time.

-## Create a dev branch
-Use environments to isolate recent changes from multiple services in order to integration test your code safely before deploying to production.

-If you are following this document, you have just created a repo with a ***main*** branch and added the initial code of a new project.

-1. Verify you are on the main branch and have no outstanding changes. `git status` and `git log`
-2. `git checkout -b dev` creates a new branch called ***dev*** based off of the ***main*** branch.
-3. `git push -u origin dev` pushes the new dev branch to the remote repository.

-From this point forward developers will be working off of the ***dev*** branch.
-The ***main*** branch will no longer be handled locally.

-These previous instructions were done locally on the command line, but you could just as easily have done this on the remote (GitHub).
-You could have created a new repo and created a ***dev*** branch to clone into your local and never have had ***main*** on your local.

 ## Creating a feature branch
 Isolate your new code from the shared branch everyone is working from, until the new branch has been thoroughly tested.
-This assumes you are going to merge into a branch named ***dev***, but you can substitute ***dev*** for any branch name such as ***uat***, or even ***main*** (if you are absolutely sure).
+This assumes you are going to merge into a branch named ***main***, but you can substitute ***main*** for any branch name such as ***dev*** if you are using a more complex branching strategy.
+With complexity, comes more chances to make mistakes, but plenty of organizations use complex strategies.

+If you are not worried about the current state of your main branch, follow the directions below.
+If you have well defined quality gates employed to prevent merging code that has not been thouroughly tested, you should usually not be worried to get the latest state of the main branch.
+1. `git status` to verify you are on the main branch.
+If not, `$ git checkout main`.
+1. `git pull` to pull down all the most recent changes from the remote to your local repository.
+1. `git branch -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch.
+The branch name should correspond to the feature you are starting, often a ticket number.

+If, for some reason, you are concerned about pulling the current branch as it is, follow the directions below to inspect the state of the branch before

-1. `git status` to verify you are on dev branch.
-If not, `$ git checkout dev`.
+1. `git status` to verify you are on the main branch.
+If not, `$ git checkout main`.
 1. `git fetch`: to see any changes from the remote repo before creating your new branch.
 The default remote to fetch from is *origin* so this command is equivalent to `git fetch origin`
-1. `git log origin/dev` and/or `git diff ..origin/dev`: this will show you what has changed in the remote repo since you last pulled.
-If you are happy to merge those new changes into your local ***dev*** branch then go ahead.
+1. `git log origin/main` and/or `git diff ..origin/main`: this will show you what has changed in the remote repo since you last pulled.
+If you are happy to merge those new changes into your local ***main*** branch then go ahead.
 If you do not want the current state of the remote repo, for whatever reason, you can leave it the way it is because you only ***fetched*** it.
-An example of fetching and merging is below.
-Since this is just an example repo there is no need to merge.
+    * If you are sure you are happy to merge, `git merge origin/{branch-name}`.
+Example: `git merge origin/main`
 1. `git branch -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch

 ## View the difference between files changed on this branch before staging